sybrew/the-seo-framework/readme.txt

 		* "Duplicated words" is now "repeated words."
 	* **Other:**
 		* Shortened Optimized Sitemap's stylesheet's trimmed URL length from 96 to 93 characters, with the maximum decreased from 99 to 95 characters.
+* **Removed:**
+	* Toggled off by default three years ago, hidden for almost all users one year ago, and now removed entirely: The Optimized Sitemap's priority-meta feature.
+This feature hasn't been used by any popular search engine for a long time.
 * **Fixed:**
 	* Addressed an issue after using keyboard navigation to invoke tooltips, a mouse hover to invoke a tooltip didn't clear the keyboard-invoked tooltip when spawned elsewhere.
 	* Addressed an issue after using mouse hover to invoke tooltips, after using keyboard navigation to invoke tooltips, a mouse click to invoke a tooltip thence caused the arrow to not animate correctly.